With a Little Help from My Friends (Joe Cocker album)

 With a Little Help from My Friends is the debut album by singer-songwriter Joe Cocker, released in late April 1969.
-It was certified gold in the US and peaked at number 35 on the Billboard 200.
-In the UK, the album charted in May 1972 at number 29 when it was re-released as a double pack with Cocker's second LP Joe Cocker!.
+It was certified gold in the US by the RIAA and peaked at number 35 on the Billboard 200.
+In the UK, the album charted in May 1972 at number 29 on the UK Albums Chart when it was re-released as a double pack with Cocker's second LP Joe Cocker!.

-The title track was written by John Lennon and Paul McCartney and originally performed by the Beatles on the album Sgt.
-Pepper's Lonely Hearts Club Band; it has been inducted into both the Grammy Award Hall of Fame and the Rock and Roll Hall of Fame.
-Cocker's version was the theme song to the television series The Wonder Years during the 1980s and 1990s.
+The title track was written by John Lennon and Paul McCartney and originally performed by the Beatles on the 1967 album Sgt.
+Pepper's Lonely Hearts Club Band; it has been inducted into the Grammy Award Hall of Fame.
+Cocker's version was the theme song to the television series The Wonder Years from 1988 to 1993.

-In 2015, the Audio Fidelity company released a limited reissue of the album in hybrid SACD format as a tribute to Cocker.
+In 2015, the Audio Fidelity Company released a limited reissue of the album in hybrid SACD format as a tribute to Cocker.

 Reception

 With a Little Help from My Friends met with a favourable review from Rolling Stones John Mendelsohn.
-Mendelsohn stated that "Cocker has assimilated the [Ray] Charles influence to the point where his feeling for what he is singing cannot really be questioned.
-And, in answer to the question of why someone should listen to Cocker when there is Charles to listen to – how many times in recent years has the latter applied himself to such exceptional modern material [...] or such contemporary Dylan... ?"
-He also stated that "Cordell's success in fusing a consistently marvelous backing unit out of America's premier studio soul singers and England's most famous rock musicians and delicate egos cannot be exaggerated."
+Mendelsohn stated that "[Joe] Cocker has assimilated the [Ray] Charles influence to the point where his feeling for what he is singing cannot really be questioned.
+And, in answer to the question of why someone should listen to Cocker when there is Charles to listen to – how many times in recent years has the latter applied himself to such exceptional modern material [...] or such contemporary [Bob] Dylan... ?"
+He also stated that "[Denny] Cordell's success in fusing a consistently marvelous backing unit out of America's premier studio soul singers and England's most famous rock musicians and delicate egos cannot be exaggerated."
 He concluded that "it's a triumph all around.
 And the thought of Cocker's next album [...] is an exceptionally pleasant one."
 In The New York Times, Robert Christgau wrote: